1945

 LAMPANG Airfield:

-Activity: Frequent cover failed to reveal the presence of any
+Activity: Frequent cover failed to reveal the presence of any aircraft.
+(19 April 1945)

-Development: Constructional activity continues on the
+Development: Constructional activity continues on the ENE-WSW runway.

-Per Japanese Monograph No 177, within the IJA’s Thailand Garrison:
+10 June 1945: Per Japanese Monograph No 177, within the IJA’s [Siam] Garrison [Command]:

 The movement of the 4th Division from Sumatra to Bangkok, via Malay by rail, began in February 1945 but was not completed until June.
-The main body of the division proceeded to northern Thailand by motor transport to prepare for subsequent operations.19
+The main body of the division proceeded to northern Thailand by motor transport to prepare for subsequent operations.16

-Per the British record, The War Against Japan:
+Per the British record:

 On the 10th June 1945 [IJA] 39th Army began to tighten its hold on Siam.
-Unwanted airfields were put out of action, defences were prepared at Bangkok and Lampang, and measures were taken to protect key roads.22
+Unwanted airfields were put out of action, defences were prepared at Bangkok and Lampang, and measures were taken to protect key roads.19

 Functionality of the airfield at Lampang would probably have been maintained in keeping with its key position in the defense of Thailand.

-20 June 1945: Two bridges in Lampang City were listed in an Air Target Index for 20 June 1945:23
+20 June 1945: Two bridges in Lampang City were listed in an Air Target Index for 20 June 1945:20

 Lampang TARGET 49 Railroad Bridge, looking NE